 Your dentist should be able to give you some methods that you can try to help soothe any gum discomfort, and get you feeling like you again.

 To help prevent your mouth feeling sore when you are eating, try chewing food slowly as this will help gums to fully recover if your dentures are new.
-You may also want to consider using a denture adhesive to help seal out any food particles from getting under your dentures and causing the irritation.
+You may also want to consider using a denture adhesive to help seal out any food particles from getting under your dentures.

-To soothe your gums after prolonged denture wear, you may want to try rinsing your mouth with salt-water.
-Adding half a teaspoon of salt to at least half a cup of warm water will help heal and soothe any sores in your mouth.
+To soothe your gums after prolonged denture wear, you may want to try using salt-water.
+Adding half a teaspoon of salt to at least half a cup of warm water and using it to rinse your mouth will help heal and soothe any discomfort in your mouth.

-Cleaning your dentures daily will help to remove bacteria, so your denture can continue to feel fresh.
-It’s important to take regular trips to see your dentist, so they can check up on your dentures and the rest of your mouth and any problems can be sorted.
+Cleaning your dentures daily will help to remove any bacteria, so your mouth can continue to feel fresh.
+It’s important to take regular trips to see your dentist, so they can check up on your dentures and the rest of your mouth, and any problems can be sorted.

 Cleaning your dentures

 To help prevent any damage and to keep your dentures in the best shape, it’s important to take care of them just like you would your natural teeth.
 Having a thorough, daily cleaning routine will help ensure they are kept in the best possible condition and you can keep smiling.

 It may be best to consult with your dentist if you are suffering from prolonged discomfort.
 They will be able to check your dentures and make sure they are the right fit if they are starting to feel uncomfortable.